“Imagine that intention is not something you do, but rather a force that exists in the universe as an invisible field of energy.”

 What is normal and true for us?
 To recall, our subconscious has a life of its own which is always moving toward harmony, health, and peace.
 This is the divine norm within it seeking expression through us at all times.
 6

-This innate life-principle in us forever seeking to preserve and protect us along all lines is the normal state.
+This innate life-principle in us forever seeking to preserve and protect us along all lines defines the normal state.
 Being sick is abnormal, for this reason.
 It’s normal to be healthy, vital, and strong.
 To be sick simply means you are going against the stream of life and thinking negatively.
 The law of life is the law of growth.
 Where there is life there must be harmony, and where there is harmony, there is perfect health.
 7

-Here, we come to realize that the principle of our subconscious mind is no different from that of the Infinite Intelligence: ‘Your subconscious mind is one with infinite intelligence and boundless wisdom.’
+Here, we come to realize that the principle of our subconscious mind is no different from that of Infinite Intelligence: ‘Your subconscious mind is one with infinite intelligence and boundless wisdom.’
 8

 Right thought is one in harmony with the creative principle of our subconscious mind.
-Right thought rightly reflects our true essence described as the seven faces of intention – creativity, kindness, love, beauty, expansion, unlimited abundance, and receptivity, which are the same faces of the creative principle of our subconscious mind – being lifeward, harmony, health, peace, the law of growth.
+Right thought rightly reflects our true essence described as the seven faces of intention – creativity, kindness, love, beauty, expansion, unlimited abundance, and receptivity -, which are the same faces of the creative principle of our subconscious mind – being lifeward, harmony, health, peace, the law of growth.

 I would like to ask you to contemplate again at this stage.
 What’s right and true for us?
 Why?

-We need to strive to return to the original state of our true essence that these seven facets of Intention signify.
+We need to strive to return to the original state of our true essence that these seven characteristics of Intention signify.
 As Dyers suggests, we can try to match ourselves up to (or rather, I would say, back to) the seven faces by raising ourselves to higher energy levels.